waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2025年02月22日 中国大陆
+Many people think modern communication technology is having some negative effects on social relationships.
+To what extent do you agree or disagree?

 ### 2025年02月15日 中国大陆
 The best way to protect environment is to use local resources (eg:foods,buildings,materials) rather than transporting resources from other places.
 To what extent do you agree or disagree？